ALBA (synchrotron): History

 The project was launched in 1994, the construction began in 2003, and the official inauguration took place in March 2010.
 The total cost of the construction and equipment of the laboratory is estimated at 201.4 million euros.
 The cost of operating expenses is estimated at 15.5 million euros per year, so according to Joan Bordas, former director of the ALBA, must use about 5,000 of the 8,000 hours that the year has, as the cost of keep it on is the same with nine lines that with 30.

 The building that houses the project was completed at the end of 2009 and the complete operation of the facility will advance in successive phases, culminating in 2011.
-The official inauguration was carried out by the President of the Government José Luis Rodríguez Zapatero and the President of the Government of Catalonia Jose Montilla, together with scientists such as Ramón Pascual, promoter of the project, on the 23rd of March 2010.
+The official inauguration was carried out by the President of the Government José Luis Rodríguez Zapatero and the President of the Government of Catalonia Jose Montilla, together with scientists such as Ramón Pascual, promoter of the project, on 23 March 2010.
 It is a construction of great technical complexity due to the demands of the installation, which requires mechanical stability, temperature control and quality of the electrical supply.
 In July 2012, the first analysis experiments began.
 In its implementation, the ALBA synchrotron has had a demand four times greater than its current capacity (of 8 light lines), mostly by Spanish scientists.